Mannelli History, Family Crest & Coats of Arms

 The surname Mannelli was first found in the city of Cremona.
 The Manna family records date back to 1037.

-Important Dates for the Mannelli family
+Early History of the Mannelli family

 This web page shows only a small excerpt of our Mannelli research.
 More information is included under the topic Early Mannelli History in all our PDF Extended History products and printed products wherever possible.